MerEsf/DataScience_SQL/README.md

+## 1) Logistic Regression Classification, Distributed Computing with Spark SQL and Python (Databricks)

+### Goal:

+Predicting whether a fire call in San Francisco is potentially life-threatening

+#### Steps:
+a) Preprocess data for use in a machine learning model
+b) Create a sklearn logistic regression model for classification (one-hot encoding, logistic regression)
+c) Pedict the 'Call_Type_Group' for incidents in a SQL table

-## 1) Data Wrangling, Analysis and AB Testing, an e-Commerce Website in SQL
+## 2) Data Wrangling, Analysis and AB Testing, an e-Commerce Website in SQL
 ### Description:

 Running an experiment at an item-level, which means all users who visit will see the same page, but the layout of different item pages may differ.